innovationOUtside/vce-generic-guide/g-vce_homepage_jupyterlab.md

 ## Visual Design of Environments

-The visual environment is modified using several extensions:
+The JupyterLab environment used in OU VCEs is typically modified using several extensions:

 - [`innovationOUtside/jupyterlab_ou_brand_extension`](https://github.com/innovationOUtside/jupyterlab_ou_brand_extension)